Open4Es/Open4Es-Shader-Android/README.md

 ![avatar](image/KUMA.jpg)
 ## Open4Es-SEUS:
 ![avatar](image/SEUS.jpg)
-### If you want to make video or share it to others
-### Please use the GitHub Link and state the Author.
+### If you want to make video or share it to others,please use the GitHub Link and state the Author.